 Our legal team can help you uncover what caused the issue with the back-up lights that led to your car accident and personal injuries.
 We will assign liability and pursue a payout on your behalf if we believe your case has merit.
 Contact our law office today to learn more about the legal options that may be available to you.

 For a free legal consultation with a Defective Back-Up Signals Accident lawyer serving Shreveport, call 800-537-8185

 Determining Liability in Accidents Caused by a Vehicle’s Defect in Back-Up Signals

 If our Shreveport accident defective back-up signals accident lawyer accepts your case, we will go to work investigating what happened to prove liability in your case.
 We will provide the resources needed to thoroughly investigate the accident as we work on a contingency basis.
-You will not owe us any attorney’s fees until we secure compensation for you, either through a settlement or a financial award.
+You will not owe any attorney’s fees until we secure compensation for you, either through a settlement or a financial award.

-The evidence to prove what caused the absent or back-up light defect in your accident may come from several different places.
-This evidence could include accident reconstruction, expert witnesses, photos, and video of the accident scene, physical evidence analysis, and more.
+The evidence to prove what caused the absent or damaged back-up light in your accident may come from different places.
+This evidence could include accident reconstruction, expert witnesses, photos, video of the accident scene, physical evidence analysis, and more.
 We can explain the claims process, calculate the value of your case, and seek damages on your behalf for an accident in Caddo Parish or Bossier Parish.